kungming2/BotComparator/README.md

 This is a script that compares various moderator bots on Reddit and looks at their overall number of subreddits moderated, subscribers, moderators, etc. Findings are regularly posted to r/botwatch.

-#### Configuration (Bot List )
+#### Configuration (Bot List)

 The script can read the list of bots to check from one of two places:

 1. A [hosted list of usernames](https://www.reddit.com/r/translatorBOT/wiki/moderator_bots) kept by u/kungming2 on r/translatorBOT.
-2. A user-provided list.
+2. A user-provided list in the `Data` folder.

 Either way, the data should be formatted in YAML as a dictionary with lists.
-A mirrored local copy of the hosted list in included in this repository.
+A mirrored local copy of the hosted list in included in this repository for reference.
 The list allows for multiple accounts of a bot to be included together as one entry.

 #### Usage